Types of Funds

-The unique quality of a donor-advised fund is that donors may recommend distributions to charities most important too them at their convenience.
-Donor-advised funds are popular, flexible and provide an easy ways to support the organization, causes, groups and issues that donors care about most now, and in the future.
-A donor-advised fund may be created by any individual, family, group, business or organization and donors obtain an income tax deduction for the value of the appreciated assets at the time their gift is made to their Donor Advised Fund.
-A Donor Advised Fund allows the donor the opportunity to combine income tax planning with charitable giving.
+The unique quality of a donor-advised fund is that donors may recommend distributions to charities most important to them at their convenience.
+Donor-advised funds are popular, flexible and provide an easy way to support the organization, causes, groups and issues that donors care about most now, and in the future.
+A donor-advised fund may be created by any individual, family, group, business or organization and donors obtain an income tax deduction for the value of the appreciated assets at the time their gift is made to their donor-advised fund.
+A Donor- advised fund allows the donor the opportunity to combine income tax planning with charitable giving.

 Donor-advised funds may be established as temporary (non-endowed) or permanent (endowed) funds.
 You can also donate a variety of assets to your fund.
 Donor-advised funds may be named to recognize the donor(s), a family member, friend, or organization.
 Or, you can name the fund to ensure your anonymity.

 A primary benefit of donor-advised funds is that you may remain actively involved in the grantmaking process well after making your gift, while avoiding the administrative and regulatory headaches and costs of establishing a private foundation.
 The Community Foundation is responsible for all administration associated with the fund, including due diligence investigation of grant recipients and management of assets.